Thorn-Protocol/thorn-protocol-contract/README.md

 ### Organization and Workflow

 * New pools are creating through Create function in SwapFactory contract
-* Once created, the contracts information is taken from  GetInfo function in SwapFactory
+* Once created, the pools information is taken from  GetInfo function in SwapFactory

 ### Running the Tests